-- Items a), c) and d) are being covered in both the ongoing Next Generation RDS Policy Development Process (PDP) and ICANN Org efforts to comply with data protection laws - specifically, the European General Data Protection Regulation (GDPR). - For Item b), currently all RDS (WHOIS) data is made available publicly.
-Although this will surely change with regard to RDS (WHOIS) data associated with natural persons (and likely other groups) as a result of ongoing GDPR compliance efforts, currently there is no protection for that data. - However, protection against RDS (WHOIS) (and other) data loss due to Registrar/Registry failure or de-accreditation is required today in the form of Escrow.
+- Items a), c) and d) are being covered in both the ongoing Next Generation RDS Policy Development Process (PDP)27 and ICANN organization efforts to comply with data protection laws specifically, the GDPR. - For Item b), currently28 all RDS (WHOIS) data is publicly available.
+Although this will surely change with regard to RDS (WHOIS) data associated with natural persons (and likely other groups) as a result of ongoing GDPR compliance efforts, currently there is no protection for publicly viewing that data. - However, protection against RDS (WHOIS) (and other) data loss due to Registrar/Registry failure or de-accreditation is required today in the form of Escrow.
 The subgroup agreed to consider escrow procedures and associated data safeguards used by those who relay and store escrowed data (i.e., Escrow Providers, Registrars and Registries).